New: Toggle interventions here

 What the satellite couldn't see was that the vibrant green leaves were hiding a catastrophe.
 The 2017 harvest was decimated.

-Yield crashed by a staggering 63% across the valley.
+Compared to the 10-year historical average, yield crashed by a staggering 63% across the valley.
 The trees had leaves, but no fruit.
-They were perfectly healthy, but economically barren.
+They were physically healthy, but economically barren.

 Double Anomaly: NDVI vs Yield Scatter Plot